lensvol/smokie/README.md

     access_log /var/log/nginx_requests.log request_data;

-2) Using internal request recorder:
+2) Using internal request recorder as a proxy:

 ::

-$ ./smokie.py --recorder --record-at=localhost:7777
+$ ./recorder.py --record-at=localhost:7777

 It will listen for requests at specified port and interface (localhost:8888 by default) and forward them to specified host, while proxying it answers back to you.
-Formatted JSON dict with requests will be printed to stdin.
+Formatted JSON dictionary with parsed data will be printed to stdout.

 Playing back
 ============